 Another exemplary script pulls its strength from subtle sweetness in one of the darkest episodes the show has ever done.
 Death is lampooned in Joey's living room, with Chandler and Rachel endearingly going haywire to honor Joey's love for his fallen chair Rosita (before he succumbs to his own bubbling selfishness).
-Death marks the end of an era in Jack Geller's garage, where Monica's childhood is destroyed by the same hand of God that confirms her long-held belief that she's the least-loved Geller sibling (resulting in a chilling if ultimately cathartic ending).
-But the prospect of death is most directly explored in Phoebe's telemarketing temp job, when she takes it upon herself to stop a suicidal office worker from ending his life.
-It's the kind of bizarre story line choice that oral histories are made of, one that feels so extremely out of place for the series yet miraculously worked in the hands of Kudrow and an excellently unhinged Jason Alexander, who skillfully handled a story line that still feels as darkly comic as it does inexplicable for NBC's happy comedy about people living above a coffee shop.
+Death marks the end of an era in Jack Geller's (Elliott Gould) garage, where Monica's childhood is destroyed by the same hand of God that confirms her long-held belief that she's the least-loved Geller sibling (resulting in a chilling if ultimately cathartic ending).
+But the prospect of death is most directly explored in Phoebe's telemarketing temp job when she takes it upon herself to stop a suicidal office worker from ending his life.
+It's the kind of bizarre story line choice that oral histories are made of, one that feels so extremely out of place for the series, yet miraculously worked in the hands of Kudrow and an excellently unbridled Jason Alexander, who skillfully handled an arc that still feels as darkly comic as it does inexplicable for NBC's happy comedy about people living above a coffee shop.

 Loyalty is the key word at play in this criminally underrated season 9 gem, which explores the ways in which the group's fierce and often incubated fidelity can be cracked open by outside forces.
 Ross' loyalty to Phoebe fuels his intent to welcome Phoebe's new boyfriend into their lives — one of the kinder gestures he's initiated, if upended quickly by his decision to keep Rachel for himself when she gives out her phone number.
 Rachel's own line of self-interrogation during her first girls' night out calls her allegiance to Ross into question, too, roughly setting up the serrated shape the last season and a half of Ross-and-Rachel takes.
 All the while, the real engagement of devotion comes from Joey, who acts on his suspicion that Monica is cheating on Chandler and messily confronts his dual loyalties to husband and wife.
 Ultimately, that plotline proves to be a fascinating study of third-wheeling and of allocating different spaces of room in your life for the people who need it.